arno608rw/CJPAdController-Fixed/README.md

-# CJPAdController 1.7.1
+# CJPAdController-Fixed 0.0.1 Fork on CJPAdController'

 CJPAdController is a singleton class allowing easy implementation of iAd and Google AdMob ads in your iOS app.
-It supports all devices and orientations, and works on iOS 6.0+
+It supports all devices and orientations, and works on iOS 6.0+.
+Fork on CJPAdController'

 ## Features
 * Choose whether to show both iAd and AdMob, or just one of them